timsvoice/supplementary-buttons-anki/README.md

 accidental editing of the displayed result.
 If you want to make changes to the card, first toggle the Markdown button again and go back to normal mode.

-However, if you absolutely need to edit the card in markdown mode, you can choose to keep the buttons enabled from the options menu, by ticking the checkbox _Allow editing of rendered Markdown_.
+However, if you absolutely need to edit the card in Markdown mode, you can choose to keep the buttons enabled from the options menu, by ticking the checkbox _Allow editing of rendered Markdown_.